ElucidataInc/polly-docs/docs/Apps/QuantFit.md

 *   *Parent Formula* is the Formula of the parent fragment

-##Steps involved for data processing
+##Steps involved in data processing

 *   Process MS files using El-MAVEN or MultiQuant